 The Geology major starts with an introduction to the fundamental principles and processes that govern the character of the earth from its surface environment to its core.
 Geology 111 surveys these principles and is required of all Geology majors.
 Geology encompasses many sub-disciplines that approach study of the earth in a variety of ways, but all share a core of knowledge about the composition and constitution of earth materials.
 Accordingly, all Geology majors must also take Geology 121 (Surface Earth Dynamics, formerly Geology 21), Geology 291 (Structural Geology, formerly Geology 29), and Geology 271 (Mineralogy, formerly Geology 30).
 Finally, in consultation with their departmental advisor, Geology majors must take five additional courses from the Department's offerings, constructing an integrated program that may be tailored to the major's fields of interest or future plans.
 Senior Departmental Honors, generally consisting of Geology 498 and 499D, will count as one such course for the major.
 Only one of these five courses may be from a Geology course numbered less than 111 and only if that course was taken prior to the junior year.
-Students may substitute one course from Astronomy 114 or 223 (formerly 14 and 23), Biology 181 or 191 (formerly 18 and 19), Chemistry 151 or 155 (formerly 11 and 15), Computer Science 111 (formerly 11), Math 111 (formerly 11), or Physics 115 or 116 (formerly 15 and 16) for one of the five elective geology courses required for the major.
+Students may substitute one course from Astronomy 220 (formerly 20), Biology 181 or 191 (formerly 18 and 19), Chemistry 151 or 155 (formerly 11 and 15), Computer Science 111 (formerly 11), Math 111 (formerly 11), Stat 111 (formerly 11), or Physics 115 or 116 (formerly 15 and 16) for one of the five elective geology courses required for the major.
 Most, but not all, higher numbered courses in these departments may also be the single substituted ancillary science course, with permission from the Geology Department.
 The department, in coordination with the student's academic goals, will consider departures from this major format.
 In the fall semester of the senior year, each major shall take a comprehensive examination.

 Departmental Honors Program